 The winding-up of a company is not usually something that will occur out of the blue.
-It will usually follow months of debt chasing from your creditors in the form of letters, demands as well as the possible issuing of a CCJ and/or bailiffs visiting your business premises.
+It will often follow months of debt chasing from creditors in the form of letters, demands as well as the possible issuing of a CCJ and/or bailiffs visiting your business premises.
 If all of these attempts to collect the debt fail, your creditors may apply for a winding-up order against your business.

-The cost of issuing a winding-up petition is quite high so it is often used as a last resort but if your creditors think there is a good chance of the debt being recovered, they will see it as an effective solution to the problem.
+The cost of issuing a winding-up petition is quite high so it is often used as a last resort.
+If creditors think there is a good chance of the debt being recovered, they may see it as an effective solution to the problem.

 An application for a winding-up petition is likely to be accepted if a creditor can successfully prove that:

 - The debt is unchallenged by the debtor company

 - The debtor company is not willing or is unable to pay or discuss terms

 - Attempts have been made, by the creditor and/or a third party working on their behalf, to recover money that is owed

 What happens once the petition has been applied for?